danhjun/ITE-253/README.md

    - Assign a name to your share ``Users`` and specify the local path where the share resides: ``J:\Shares\Users``

 7. **Configure Share Settings**:
-   - Set the desired permissions and configure other settings such as access permissions
+   - Set the desired permissions and configure other settings such as access permissions (Can leave default permissions for this `Users` share)

    ![Share Settings](assets/images/sharessetting.png)